 Once you have completed your training and achieved your relevant qualifications you will be in a position to take a closer look at what the scheme providers are offering.
 Both the NICEIC and ELECSA’s membership fee per annum for Domestic Installers currently stand at £430 + VAT.
 However, if you choose to train with us, we offer a £50 introductory discount on your membership!

 This fee includes a year’s membership, an initial online assessment and the cost of an onsite practical assessment, to make sure you are competent to join the scheme.
-Whilst talking to all the providers insure that you ask typically the kind of work they wish to see during your onsite assessment.
-Historically this has been a couple of new circuits or jobs that you have installed in the last 12 months.
+Typically the NICEIC and ELECSA will send you list of work that qualifies for an on-site assessment.
+The most common piece of work for an initial assessment is two new circuits.

 After you have completed the NICEIC or ELECSA application forms, you will be sent a link to complete an Online Knowledge Assessment.
 This is the first stage of assessments and is a multiple choice, open book test to ensure you are competent and knowledgeable, in order to proceed to the next stage of becoming registered.